DavidPrivateProjects/Moon_Lander/README.md

 2. Train the Double DQN agent
 - In the same script, the agent is trained for a fixed number of episodes.
-- You can adjust the number of episodes and training parameters as needed.
-The training process.
+- The number of episodes and training parameters can be adjusted as needed.
 - Logs per-episode rewards.
 - Applies epsilon-greedy exploration with linear decay.
 - Trains the Q-networks using experience replay.